ObjectOops/icmc/slides/pages/days/day04.md

         int element = nums.get(2); // Gets the integer at index 2 --> 6
         System.out.println(element);

+        // Set an element at a specific index. nums.set(1, 9); // Sets the element at index 1 to the value 9.

         // Add an element to the end of the array-list. nums.add(5);